zarda/AngularDemo-to-do-list/README.md

 # AngularDemo-to-do-list
-As a demonstration to build frontend from screch
+As a demonstration to build frontend from scratch

 # How to start